 Irish Rail publish sketchy information about carrying your bike by train in Ireland, so we have compiled a definitive guide for passengers who wish to bring a bike on the train.
 Upcoming EU regulations will make such information a legal requirement.

-Irish Rail will carry your bike on all Intercity branded train services for a fee.
-The fee depends on the distance you are travelling.
+Irish Rail will carry your bike on all Intercity branded train services for free, provided you book ahead.
 The bike travels in the luggage van (at Dublin end of train always) or in a special rack if provided.
 Folding bikes, if covered, are carried for free as normal luggage on all trains (also on Luas).

 In general all trains shown as Intercity in the online timetable can carry bikes.
 All trains listed as suburban, also can however this cannot be guaranteed.
 Space is limited and an interim booking solution is available online from January 1st 2010.
 You must book your seat at the same time as you book your bike.
 Any issues concerning the booking system - please let us know